Superstitions &

 Why is 13 an unlucky number?

-Master storyteller Bob Gautreau will lead this fascinating tour that will get you contemplating why we do what we do.
+Master storyteller Bob Gautreau will lead this fascinating tour through the streets of Salem that will get you contemplating why we do what we do.
 It might make you less superstitious or even more!

 Our walking tours give you a wonderful perspective of our quaint city.
 We bring you throughout the downtown area as well as the McIntire District and the Seaport area.